Hardening snowflake security: access controls explained

 Users who do not own the secure views can’t view its definition via the SHOW VIEW command.

-Secure views do not use optimizations which may expose the underlying data which can give users answers about data outside the view’s restrictions.
+Secure views do not use optimizations, to prevent exposing the underlying data which may expose the underlying data which can give users answers about data outside the view’s restrictions.

 How to apply Snowflake DB secure views to enforce column level access control